We want to rejuvenate our age-old campus with technology and vitality.

 We want to let hi-tech be tangible and fun to all people in our community.

 We are an extremely passionate and diverse team, with members from all over the world and specializing in many different aspects.
-These, combined with our dedication, makes us an incredibly competitive team.
+Combined with our dedication, this makes us an incredibly competitive team.

 Our Team Leaders

 Last year at FIRST Worlds in Detroit, several of our team members faced insensitive comments and experiences about their race and gender.
 Considering FIRST’s mission to “inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster Read more about Talking to the FIRST Director of DE&I[…]